 Why is accreditation of HISPs, CAs, and RAs necessary?

 The concept of using an Internet transport mechanism like Direct email for the exchange of health information should make people worry about two specific risks that are inherent to information flow over an open network, which the Internet most certainly is, and which need to be managed.
 The first is the risk that the content of the message and/or the attachments may be exposed, and thus fall into the wrong person’s hands.
 This is called a breach of privacy, and the threat of this kind of exposure is greatly increased when personal health information (PHI) is handled in an insecure manner, or when security measures are in place but they are lax and prone to error.
-Encryption of data in transit from point A to point B is one way to address the risk of breaching privacy, but there are a number of different ways to perform encryption, some stronger – that is less likely to be decrypted by an unauthorized party – than others.
+Encryption of data in transit from point A to point B is one way to address the risk of breaching privacy, but there are a number of different ways to perform encryption that are less likely to be decrypted by an unauthorized party.

-The second specific risk that needs to be considered during the exchange of PHI isidentity spoofing, which can lead to identity theft.
-There is an old cartoon joke that has one pooch telling another “On the Internet, no one knows you’re a dog.”
+The second specific risk that needs to be considered during the exchange of PHI is identity spoofing, which can lead to identity theft.
+There is an old cartoon joke that has one pooch telling another “On the Internet, nobody knows you’re a dog.”
 In fact, much of the time that we use the Internet we can’t be certain that the parties we’re communicating with in cyberspace are actually who they are in the real world.
 They might, in fact, be dogs.
-But most of the time our email partners are who they say they are, and we simply trust that the system will not let us down.
+Most of the time our email partners are who they say they are, and we simply trust that the system will not let us down.

 To manage and mitigate these risks when electronically transmitting patients’ personal health information is not only critically important, it is the law.
 HIPAA specifically requires providers, health plans, pharmacies, and many other health care entities, as well as their business associates who handle PHI on their behalf (e.g. EHRs, HISPs, other health IT providers), to protect the privacy of PHI and to practice security measures adequate to mitigate these types of risks.
 Failure to do so can, and will bring heavy fines and even criminal penalties to doctors and hospitals if breaches occur that put patients’ identifiable health information at risk of exposure, even if unintentional or caused by accident.